ncsa/Delta_doc/docs/source/index.rst

 Envisioned to lead change across the dimensions of computing, storage, and usability, Delta employs standards-based, fully customized science gateways with per-domain interfaces provided alongside the traditional command-line batch system interface.
 Enabled science gateways seamlessly integrate Delta into the cyberinfrastructure ecosystem alongside other resources to enable complex, multi-system workflows.
-To advance applications, the Delta project team continues the applications-focused, outcomes-oriented approach to drive the transition to GPU-accelerated applications alongside gateway-based productivity advances.
 Integrated with the NSF's Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) ecosystems, Delta leverages the substantial portfolio of services and support offered therein and together deliver unprecedented advances in researcher productivity.

 Quick Start